Home and Other Big, Fat Lies Jill Wolfson

 All My Obsessions in One Book!

-One of the best things about writing this book was putting so many of my interests—okay, my obsessions—into one jammed-pack novel.
 While I was working as a journalist, I wrote a serious book for grown-ups about kids who were living in foster homes and juvenile prisons.
 I also volunteer in a writing program called The Beat Within, which is for teens who are locked up in juvenile halls.
-Over the years, I've gotten to know a lot of kids and heard so many interesting, sad, upbeat, tragic and perfectly hilarious stories about their lives.
+Over the years, I’ve gotten to know a lot of kids and heard so many interesting, sad, upbeat, tragic and perfectly hilarious stories about their lives.
 I thought: Every kid needs to hear these stories.
-That's why I created Cal and Whitney and the others.
+That’s why I created Cal and Whitney and the others.

 While I was doing the research for both books, I learned about the Orphan Train movement.
 This was the largest migration of children the world has ever seen.
 Between 1853 and the early 1900s, more than 120,000 children were removed from city streets, placed on trains and sent West for a new start in life.
 It was a very controversial idea.
 The organizers believed that by removing kids from poverty and unsupervised homes and placing them in morally upright farm families, the children would have a better chance of escaping a lifetime of suffering.